jyothsnanattoji/huffmanCoding/README.md

-# huffmanCoding
+# HuffmanCoding

-Implementaion of encoding and Decoding of  a text file using HUFFMAN ALGORITHM
+Implementaion of Encoding and Decoding of  a text file using HUFFMAN ALGORITHM